 So guess what?
 That’s exactly what I’m doing.

-Over the years, I have done a ton of research as well as trial and error.
-But more choices flood the market than I can reasonably keep up with anymore.
-I’m sharing what works for me.
+I’m sharing what has worked for me.
 If it works for you too, YAY.
 If it doesn’t, I totally understand.
 Like teaching yoga, we each have to find our own voice and style.

 If you’ve done any preliminary researching you may have come across the term blog or blogging in relation to websites.
 Technically a blog IS a website, and it’s hard to have a blog without a website, but you can have a website without a blog.

 A website can contain basic information like who you are, what and where you teach.
-A “blog website” contains the basic information but it also has a feature where you post articles and/or changing content (called blog posts) in a particular spot.
+A “blog website” contains the basic information PLUS the ability to post articles and/or changing content (called blog posts).

 Purple Lotus Yoga is considered a “blog website” because I post regular ::snort:: okay, semi-regular, articles for visitors.
 Blog posts can be categorized making it easier for clients to find out more about a particular subject.
 You do NOT have to be a professional writer to post blog articles.

-****Name-name or business-name: Don’t let this analysis-paralysis keep you from moving forward.
-Pick one and keep going.****
+👉 Whichever route you take is perfectly legit.
+Don’t let overthinking keep you from moving forward.
+Pick one and and go.

 1. For your name-name, make sure it’s available (see #5 below).
 If it’s hard to pronounce, spell, or remember you might consider a biz name.